Normal and Variants

 Solitary pulmonary node - SPN is discussed here.

-Click on the table to enlarge.
+Tap on image to enlarge.

 Interstitial lung diseases are discussed here.

 It takes about 200-300 ml of fluid before it comes visible on an CXR (figure).